cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ### Access Agent

 The CEA agent also uses the [access agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_ACCESS_AGENT).
-Check that a mapping to a targetresourceid to pass to the access agent exists for the namespace being used for building geometry query.
+The targetresourceid in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` provides the mappings to namespaces in TheWorldAvatar Blazegraph (http://www.theworldavatar.com:83/citieskg/).
+These mappings are passed to the access agent in order to query from TheWorldAvatar Blazegraph.
+Check that a mapping to a targetresourceid to pass to the access agent exists for the namespace being used for SPARQL queries.
 Currently included are:

 - ```citieskg-berlin```